 It doesn’t seem right that one of the most iconic terms in American sports is “Title IX.”
 A mundane piece of text that seems more appropriate for a classroom of law students rather than the term that is so ubiquitous, even Americans who don’t consider themselves sports fans are familiar with it.
 Title IX is seen as the backbone of America’s women’s athletics system.
 Celebrated for all that it accomplished, but also plagued with the misconception that all the success Title IX accomplished for female athletes came at the price of male athletes.

 It should be noted that this misconception exists for two reasons.
 First, because it is very easy to fall into the trap of assuming if money is required to go to female athletes, it must inevitable come from male athletes.
 Secondly, the biggest culprit in promoting this idea are the sports administrators themselves.
-High profile administrators of sports hit hard by cuts who would rather blame Title IX than acknowledge the real problem is the failures within their own sport.
+High profile administrators of sports hit hard by cuts who would rather blame Title IX than acknowledge the real problem are the failures within their own sport.
 Their quotes blaming Title IX are frequently repeated by journalists propagating this myth.

 The reality is the data overwhelmingly refutes the idea that men’s sports are being hurt by women’s sports.
 The first evidence of this comes from the way expenses are distributed among the various NCAA levels.
 The NCAA levels are as follows: